Chaszor/Emucoach-MoP-website/README.md

 # Emucoach MoP Website — README & Fresh Install Guide

-This README explains how to deploy the **`wowsite/` website** in this ZIP on a **fresh Emucoach Mists of Pandaria (5.4.8) server**.
+This README explains how to deploy the **website** in this ZIP on a **fresh Emucoach Mists of Pandaria (5.4.8) server**.
 It covers prerequisites, database prep, configuration, optional features (playtime rewards), and troubleshooting.

 Check out my [project website](https://wow.extremisgaming.com) while it is online.